 One of the largest Gothic treasures ever unearthed, the 4th century Pietroasele Treasure discovered in Pietroasele, Buzău county, Romania in the 19th century preserves the reputed Ring of Pietroassa which bears an inscription in the Gohic language under the form of the elder futhark alphabet.

-Below you can watch a brief video clip on Youtube on the ancient history of the Goths.
+Below you can watch two brief videos on Youtube on the ancient history of the Goths:

 - Goths on www.ancient.eu

 - Goth on www.britannica.com